Review Body on Bid Challenges

 Summary of Case No. 04/2003

-The rejection of a tender on supplying a fire-fighting vessel to the Government of the Hong Kong Special Administrative Region (HKSARG)
+The rejection of a tender proposal for the supply of a fire-fighting vessel to the Government of the Hong Kong Special Administrative Region (HKSARG)

 Company A (the complainant) lodged a bid challenge to the Review Body against the HKSARG (the respondent) for breaching Article XIII (4) (b) of the World Trade Organization Agreement on Government Procurement (GPA) in a tender exercise for the supply of a new fire-fighting vessel.